FireDevelopment/Lost-Memories/README.md

 ## File Description:
 Assets:
--Images - Contains the images for the game
+- Images - Contains the images for the game
--Music - Contains the music played in game please read the liscnese for more information
+- Music - Contains the music played in game please read the liscnese for more information
--Levels - Contains the level images, and terminal text -Sprite - Contains the sprites used in game
+- Levels - Contains the level images, and terminal text
+- Sprite - Contains the sprites used in game
 - Fonts - Contains the font used in the terminals